ICSE 2026

 3. Challenge Dissemination (by July 31st, 2025) The selected challenges will be publicly announced and shared with the broader software engineering community, inviting researchers and practitioners to address them.

 4. Submission of Solution Papers (by November 07th, 2025) Interested participants are encouraged to submit a Solution Paper addressing one of the selected challenges.
 Submissions must demonstrate technical soundness, relevance to the challenge, and potential for impact.
-Further details are provided below.
+More details on the Call for Papers.

 6. Presentation of Challenges and Solutions (during the ICSE 2026 main conference)